akrasilnikov-edu/akrasilnikov-edu/README.md

-# Hi there, I'm ANdrey Krasilnikov! 👋
+# Hi there, I'm Andrey Krasilnikov! 👋

 I'm a passionate software developer and educator with a keen interest in open-source projects and cutting-edge technologies.
 Welcome to my GitHub profile!